-Your OB-GYN can prescribe oral antiviral drugs that will shorten the duration of a herpes outbreak and relieve some of the symptoms.
-Taking medications daily can prevent outbreaks and decrease the odds of transmitting the virus to a sexual partner.
+Your health care provider or OB-GYN can prescribe oral antiviral drugs that will shorten the duration of a herpes outbreak and relieve some of the herpes symptoms.
+Using suppressive therapy, such as taking antiviral medications daily can prevent outbreaks and decrease the odds of transmitting the virus to a sexual partner.
 The three major drugs commonly prescribed are Zovirax (acyclovir), Valtrex (valacyclovir), and Famvir (famciclovir).

 What about topical formulas?

 There are some solutions available that can be applied directly to the skin.
 Ask your physician if these treatments are appropriate for your particular case.

 Genital herpes can be carefully managed with safe sexual practices and medical treatment.
 If you and your partner are concerned about transmitting genital herpes, speak with your gynecologist about best practices.

 If you start to experience prodromal or outbreak symptoms, abstain from sexual activities until a few days after the outbreak has completely healed.
 You or your partner will need to avoid any direct contact with the blisters and their fluid secretions.
 Thoroughly wash your hands with soap after touching, rubbing, or scratching the lesions.
 Do not touch any other skin, either yours or anyone else’s, immediately after touching a lesion.

 Be aware that not all herpes sores occur in areas that are covered by a latex condom.
 Also, the herpes virus can be released from areas of the skin that do not have a visible herpes sore.
 For these reasons, condoms may not fully protect you from getting herpes.